 Promoting British Values at Little Sutton Primary School

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
-At Little Sutton Primary School these values are reinforced regularly and in the following ways:
+At Little Sutton Primary School, these values are reinforced regularly and in the following ways:

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the rules.
 We have a student council which meets regularly to discuss issues raised from classes.
 The council is genuinely able to effect change within the school.
-Children have an annual questionnaire where they are able to put forward their views about the school.
+We have an arts council who also meet to discuss projects as well as share their love of the wider curriculum across the school.
+Children also have an annual questionnaire where they are able to put forward their views about the school.

 The Rule of Law